As a Pension Embraces Bitcoin, Hope Grows for Cryptocurrency's Long-Term Prospects Even Among Conservative Pros

 "Wow, a state pension bought [BlackRock's bitcoin ETF] in the first quarter," Bloomberg Intelligence senior ETF analyst Eric Balchunas wrote in an immediate reaction on X. "Normally you don't get these big fish institutions [investing] for a year or so (when the ETF gets more liquidity)."
 He added: "Good sign, expect more, as institutions tend to move in herds."

-Over 500 institutional investors held one or more spot bitcoin ETFs in the first quarter of the year, which is well above the average of 200 for a newly launched ETF, Balchunas pointed out.
+Over 500 institutional investors held one or more spot bitcoin ETFs as of the end of first quarter, which is well above the average of 200 for a newly launched ETF, Balchunas pointed out.
 Almost all types of institutions were represented, including private equity, insurance companies, brokerage accounts, among others, according to Bloomberg data.
-Investment advisors made up the biggest bulk of holders, about 60% and about a quarter are hedge funds.
+Investment advisers made up about 60% to the total and a quarter were hedge funds.
 Balchunas said that seeing all types of investors represented in the first quarter is unusual and is normally not seen until years after the launch of a new ETF.

-The biggest buyer turned out to be hedge fund Millennium Management, which allocated roughly 3% of its total assets into several funds, the majority into IBIT.
+The biggest buyer turned out to be hedge fund Millennium Management, which allocated roughly 3% of its total assets into several funds, the majority into BlackRock's IBIT.

 It is important to realize that 13F filings only tell part of the story, and don't give any insight into why someone made an investment.
 Not all of these are long-term bets or even investments hinging on bitcoin's price rising.
 Some are undoubtedly from trading firms' market-making businesses, positions held so they can act as the other side on someone else's trade and then likely liquidated quickly.

-The filing is also backward looking, and investments may have added to, reduced, or completely reversed by the time the public sees this disclosure of positions held on March 31.
+The filing is also backward-looking, and investments may have added to, reduced or completely reversed by the time the public sees this disclosure of positions held on March 31.
 Bitcoin's price has fallen since hitting a record high in March, possibly giving reason for firms to reduce their investments.

-The biggest surprise here might be that a pension is involved at all, given their aversion to risk and the potential that bureaucracy might prevent embracing something new like bitcoin ETFs (though bitcoin itself is 15 years old).
+The biggest surprise might be that a pension was involved, given the industry's aversion to risk and the potential for bureaucracy to prevent embracing something new like bitcoin ETFs (though bitcoin itself is 15 years old).

 In 2020, insurance giant Massachusetts Mutual bought $100 million worth of bitcoin and took a stake in crypto shop NYDIG, and the industry expected competitors to follow suit with similar moves – but that really didn't materialize in a big way.